shred/acme4j/src/doc/docs/faq.md

 # FAQ and Troubleshooting

+## I have lost my account key pair.
+What can I do?

+There is no automatic way to recover the key pair or restore access to your account.

+If you just create a new account with a new key pair, subsequent domain authorization attempts are likely to fail because there is already such an authorization associated with your old account.

+All you can do is to contact the CA support hotline and ask for support.

+You can still revoke certificates without account key pair though, see [here](usage/revocation.md#without-account-key).

 ## My `Challenge` is in status `PENDING`.
 What does it mean?

 **Symptom:** After the challenge was triggered, it changes to status `PENDING`.